-Let us consider this statement more closely.
-Suppose ETs have learnt to live with themselves and their technology thereby increasing the probability of finding ETs throughout the universe to such an extent that we might as well throw out Drake's equation and say ETs exist in abundance.
+Let us consider this statement more closely in light of the fact that, on the basis of probability, ETs should already exist but for some reason we have not heard from them.
+Why?
+Well, Let us suppose ETs have learnt to live with themselves and their technology thereby increasing the probability of finding ETs throughout the universe to such an extent that we might as well throw out Drake's equation and say ETs exist in abundance.
 Could ETs, especially those capable of reaching our planet or have the technology to communicate with us, be playing the non-interference game with us as the reason why we have not heard from these ETs at the present time?

-As much as some scientists may not like the idea, we think it is time to look at one unexplained UFO case for a possible answer.
-For example, what we find amongst the UFO reports is the following rather interesting artist impression of two aliens allegedly observed by a French lavender farmer in 1965:
+As much as SETI scientists may not like the idea (it just seems too rude for ETs not to communicate with us), we think it is time to look at one unexplained UFO case for a possible answer and see whether we can understand why.
+To give an example, what we find amongst the UFO reports is the following rather interesting artist impression of two aliens allegedly observed by a French lavender farmer in 1965:

 Artist impression of the aliens observed by lavender farmer Maurice Masse on 1 July 1965.

 The UFO case is a classic that has baffled scientific investigators to this day.
-The picture you see here was published in The UFO Casebook from Orbis Publishing Limited (UK) (1).
-It represents the best artist impression picture of what the aliens looked like, including one interesting behaviour worthy of discussion, and all fully supported by the original witness for this case.
+Whether you believe in UFOs and aliens visiting the Earth or not, the picture you see here was published in The UFO Casebook from Orbis Publishing Limited (UK) (1).
+It represents the best artist impression picture of what the aliens looked like, including a couple of interesting behaviours worthy of discussion, and all fully supported by the original witness for this case.

 The witness was Maurice Masse, a lavender farmer who lived in south-eastern France.
 According to his statement, on 1 July 1965, Masse said the aliens arrived and later left in a large, metallic symmetrical flying object.
 Ignoring how these aliens could have travelled to the Earth in this type of object, we do notice something interesting.
 The first thing has to do with the way the aliens behaved towards the lavender plants: they were curious.
-Understandable considering this is a common human behaviour we see in our scientists.
-If a human scientist visited an alien planet and noticed something of interest, he would behave in exactly the same way as we see in the aliens in this French UFO case.
+Understandable considering this is a common human trait among our scientists.
+If a human scientist was to visit an alien planet and noticed something of interest, he would naturally behave in exactly the same way as we see in the aliens in this French UFO case.
 Nothing unusual.
 But that is not all.
 Look more closely.
 Have you noticed something else?
 As you can see, one of the aliens was behaving differently toward the farmer.
-More specifically, they were not curious at the farmer.
+More specifically, they were not exactly curious at the farmer (at least not at that precise moment during their study of the lavender plants).
 Rather their curiosity was directed almost exclusively at the plants being grown by the farmer.
 This isn't exactly a visit to say "hello" to humans as much as the SETI scientists would like to think.

 Assuming the observation is true (and so far no scientist has been able to fault the case to this day), why would these people, who we might describe as ETs, be avoiding us?
 What would be the advantage in doing so?
-And more interestingly, why are ETs, with their alleged and truly astounding technology in reaching us among other things they probably have, not exploiting our planet in a sense that they can take over what we have and wipe us out knowing they can become the new dominant species on Earth?
+And more interestingly, why are ETs, with their alleged and truly astounding technology in reaching us, not exploiting our planet in a sense that they can take over what we have and wipe us out knowing they can become the new dominant species on Earth if they so choose?
 What is preventing them from doing so?